 We asked meditators across the country to fill out wisdom related questionnaires and to provide an estimate of the number of years of experience with meditation.
 This procedure was repeated for practitioners of the Alexander Technique and the Feldenkrais Method.
 These practices are generally performed as physical therapy, or to achieve physical goals.
 If experience in all of these practices was linked with wisdom, one could argue that all practices would have the same effect.
 To address this, we also included a physical practice as a control group, one for which there was no hypothesized link to wisdom: classical ballet.

 As expected, we discovered that meditation was linked with wisdom, though no such link was found with the two somatic groups.
 To our surprise, wisdom was also linked with ballet experience.
 Ballet experience appeared to be making dancers wiser, but not through the same path.
-Perhaps dancers, through years of rigorous physical and mental training, develop a heightened sensitivity to their bodies, cultivating a more sensitive ‘gut’ feeling and the decisions that lead to greater well-being.
+Perhaps dancers, through years of rigorous physical and mental training, develop a heightened sensitivity to their bodies, cultivating a more sensitive ‘gut’ feeling about life and the decisions that lead to greater well-being.

 The most important implication of this research is that wisdom may be trained as a skill.
 As we gain a better understanding of the complex paths to wisdom, we hope that this study will have contributed to a wiser global society.